sergeyMarkov/news-aggregator/README.md

 http://localhost:3000/
 ```

 all API calls are made to backend using `Header:Authorization` key.
 The value of this keys is retrived from `.env` files from both projects (Laravel & React) and it must be matching.
-User's uuid is stored in localStorage
+User's uuid is stored in localStorage.